-The Tuition-Free Community College Plan provides a path to free community college for eligible Boston Public Schools high school graduates.
+The Tuition-Free Community College Plan provides a path to free community college for eligible Boston Public Schools (BPS) high school graduates.
 Additionally, the plan matches students with coaches from Success Boston to help them navigate the challenges of higher education.
-Through this two-fold approach – both financial and interpersonal assistance – the plan aims to help more Boston students afford, attend, and complete college.
+Through this two-fold approach – both financial and interpersonal support – the plan aims to help more Boston students afford, attend, and complete college.

 Below is a basic summary of the Tuition-Free Community College Plan.
 To review complete plan details or to apply for the plan, please visit the Tuition-Free Community College web portal on the BPS website.